- CGD Home

 - For Staff

-The Climate and Global Dynamics Division (CGD) is part of NCAR’s Earth Sun Systems Laboratory (ESSL).
+Climate and Global Dynamics Laboratory (CGD) is part of the National Center for Atmospheric Research (NCAR).

 Its mission is to:

 We fulfill our mission through a strong record of achievement in scientific research, community modeling and data set development.
-Our success is due in large measure to numerous and diverse collaborations with other ESSL divisions, with other NCAR Laboratories, with the university community, with Government Laboratories, and increasingly with private industry: hereafter collectively referred to as CGD Partners.
+Our success is due in large measure to numerous and diverse collaborations with other NCAR Laboratories, with the university community, with Government Laboratories, and increasingly with private industry: hereafter collectively referred to as CGD Partners.
 We are also very proud of our community service, leadership of national and international research programs, and educational and outreach activities.
-Accomplishments in these areas are detailed each year in our ESSL and NCAR Annual Reports.
+Accomplishments in these areas are detailed each year in our NESL and NCAR Annual Reports.

 In addressing its mission, CGD contributes to the vision and mission of NCAR, as well as to the overarching goals articulated in the strategic plan of the National Science Foundation (NSF).
 As such, it helps NCAR to uphold a position of world leadership in science and technology, promoting the transfer of new knowledge to society, and contributing to excellence in science and technology education.